 Maestro’s Weapon Loadouts

 Maestro’s first gun is the Alda 5.56 light machine-gun.
-With 80 rounds to rinse through, it’s got a great ammo capacity and decent mobility so be sure to stick an ACOG on that.
+With 80 rounds to rinse through, it’s got a great ammo capacity and decent mobility so be sure to stick an ACOG on that Just be mindful of the recoil change that was implemented recently.
 Alternatively, the ACS12 is a fully automatic shotgun that can just make mincemeat out of walls.
 For sidearms, the Keratos .357 is a revolver that has decent damage and a low recoil, so is marginally more useful overall than the Bailiff 410, which is a pistol-sized shotgun and not really to be paired with the ACS12.

 In Maestro’s bag of tricks are the barbed wire and the deployable shield.
 If you’re going to hunker down in a relatively safe area, then barbed wire could be a good choice for slowing down enemies and highlighting to nearby players with lasers from his skill.
 Otherwise, the deployable shield gives that bit of reassurance.